Listen to James Hitchner discuss his presentations at the upcoming AICPA/AAML National Conference on Divorce in New Orleans on May 19 – 20, 2016.

 I’m co-presenting that with Rob Levis.
 Part of the title also includes: primary method, corroborating method, rejected method, or stand-alone method – and because they are the four choices, and the only four choices, you have in actually applying the market approach.
-For the most part we’re going to talk about the transactions method and its reliability.
+For the most part, we’re going to talk about the transaction method and its reliability.

 Rob has some viewpoints on that, and I do as well.
 We’re going to go through the various databases and will talk about the deficiencies, weaknesses, and some of the advantages of using the method – and some of the disadvantages.
 For the attorneys, we’re going to also go through identifying potential cross-examination questions when valuation analysts use the market approach.

 Can you explain why this is crucial knowledge for anyone with a divorce practice – be it financial or legal?